AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/architecture/frontend/database-view/README.md

 ### TypeOption

 A `TypeOption` represents the configuration of the `Field`.
-A Certain `TypeOption`s have user-defined options such as color, date format, number format, or a list of values for a multi-select list.
+Certain `TypeOption`s have user-defined options such as color, date format, number format, or a list of values for a multi-select list.

 For example, A `Field` with `SingleSelect` field type contains the name and a list of options as shown in the picture below.